Power-Law Corridor

 Locate spot on the price axis, read across to today's median, and note the log-residual.
 Negative residuals put Bitcoin below the corridor median — historical accumulation territory.
 Positive residuals push spot into the upper band, where past cycle tops have lived.
 The corridor's edges are not hard floors or ceilings — Bitcoin has briefly traded outside on both sides — but excursions outside have been brief in absolute days and small in absolute log-distance.

-Power-Law corridor positions — what each band has historically meant
+Where price sits in the corridor — and what each band has historically meant

 ReadingRegimeWhat it has meant